morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 `3.
 MT7921 - mt7921au, mt7921, and mt7921k (AMD RZ608) chipsets (specific to OpenWRT)`

-Note: As of OpenWRT 22.03.2, the mt7921au firmware is still included in the mt7921e driver file instead of a common package.
-Therefore, loading the mt7921u driver does not load the firmware.
-You can manually install the firmware as follows.
+Note: With OpenWRT 22.03.3 or later, to install the mt7921u driver (for adapters based on the mt7921au chipset) and the 2 requested firmware files, simply install the following package:

+kmod-mt7921u

+Previously, the kmod-mt7921e package also had to be installed as it installed the firmware files.
+This is no longer necessary.

 Download firmware files to Linux PC